 FlightRadar24, meanwhile, is tracking a very large sled and reindeer — tail number R3DNO53 (you know, “Rednose”).

 “This year we’re tracking Santa with a mix of terrestrial and satellite-based ADS-B coverage,” FlightRadar24’s Ian Petchenik wrote.
 “Fortunately, Santa was able to extend the reach of his transponder by using the reindeer antlers as additional antenna.”

 I love Christmas and 100% believe in the spirit of Old Saint Nick.
-I’ve enjoyed tracking Santa’s sleigh with my nieces and nephews.
-And this year, I’m very excited to watch my young daughter watch Mr. Claus and his company’s voyage around the world.
+I’ve enjoyed tracking Santa’s sleigh with my daughter, nieces, and nephews.
+We’re very excited to watch Mr. Claus and his company’s voyage around the world.

 Merry Christmas to all — and to all (especially Santa) a good flight!